wentaogong111/CahnHilliard_PhaseSepration/README.md

 # CahnHilliard_PhaseSepration
-The python script to solve the Cahn-Hilliard equation using  an implicit pseudospectral algorithm
+The Python script to solve the Cahn-Hilliard equation using  an implicit pseudospectral algorithm

 Author, date: Wentao Gong, On Sep 04, 2023